The Herschel SPIRE Fourier Transform Spectrometer Spectral Feature Finder V. Rotational measurements of NGC 891: Abstract

 \section{Abstract}

 The ESA \textit{Herschel} Spectral and Photometric Imaging Receiver (SPIRE) Fourier Transform Spectrometer (FTS) Spectral Feature Finder (FF) project is an automated spectral feature fitting routine developed within the SPIRE instrument team to extract all prominent spectral features from all publicly available SPIRE FTS observations.
-In this letter we demonstrate the use of the FF information extracted from three observations of the edge-on spiral galaxy NGC~891 to measure the rotation of \ion{N}{II} and \ion{C}{I} gas at Far-infrared frequencies in complement to radio observations of the $[$\ion{H}{I}$]$ 21cm line and the CO(1-0) transition.
-We find that measurements of both \ion{N}{II} and \ion{C}{I} gas follow a similar velocity profile to that of \ion{H}{I} showing a correlation between neutral and ionized regions of the interstellar medium (ISM) in the disk of NGC~891.
+In this work, we demonstrate the use of the FF information extracted from three observations of the edge-on spiral galaxy NGC~891 to measure the rotation of \ion{N}{II} and \ion{C}{I} gas at Far-infrared frequencies in complement to radio observations of the $[$\ion{H}{I}$]$ 21cm line and the CO(1-0) transition as well as optical measurements of H$\alpha$.
+We find that measurements of both \ion{N}{II} and \ion{C}{I} gas follow a similar velocity profile to that of \ion{H}{I} and H$\alpha$ showing a correlation between neutral and ionized regions of the interstellar medium (ISM) in the disk of NGC~891.